deepmodeling/dpgen/README.md

 dpdispatcher Update Note:
-dpdispatcher has updated and the api of `machine.json` is changed. dpgen will use new dpdispatcher if the key `api_version` in dpgen's `machine.json`'s value is equal or large than `1.0`. and dpgen will use old one if the key is not specified or the `api_version` is smaller than `1.0`.
+dpdispatcher has updated and the api of `machine.json` is changed. dpgen will use new dpdispatcher if the key `api_version` in dpgen's `machine.json`'s value is equal or large than `1.0`.

+And dpgen will use old one if the key is not specified or the `api_version` is smaller than `1.0`.
+This gurantees that the old `machine.json`s still work and it will still use the old dpdispatcher.

 And for now dpdispatcher is maintained on a seperate repo now.